emnify/product-docs/docs/services/platform/events/event-types.md

 ### Endpoint blocked

-Device is blocked from all services after exceeding [device policies](/portal/device-policies) (for example, reaching its traffic limit).
+Device is blocked from all services after exceeding [device policies](/portal/device-policies) (for example, reaching its usage limit).

 :::tip
 Changing the policies unblocks the device.